“Are we there yet?”

 Pearl Harbor Tour

-Some may worry that Pearl Harbor will be boring for their children or its historic significance will be lost on them, but visiting Pearl Harbor with kids can actually be educational and memorable.
+Some may worry that Pearl Harbor will be boring for their children or its historic significance will be lost on them, but visiting Pearl Harbor with kids can is memorable.
 You can always prepare ahead of time by reading a children’s book about Pearl Harbor and talk together about what they will see.

 Polynesian Cultural Center

 Travel through time and space as you experience thousands of years of culture from six different island nations.
-Examples of activities include playing ancient games, dancing with grace, learning how to fish without a net, and sampling poi.
+Examples of educational summer vacations activities include playing ancient games, dancing with grace, learning how to fish without a net, and sampling poi.

 Where to Stay: Five Hilton Grand Vacations Clubs to choose from